-Our operating expenses increased \$306,000 or 1% in the three months ended April 30, 2007 over the three months ended April 30, 2006.
-This increase is principally attributable to increased selling and marketing expenses due to increased staffing and increased commissions due to increased revenues partially offset by a reduction of amortization of intangibles of \$600,000 consistent with the amortization schedules set up at the time of the ODG and Liberate acquisitions for which these intangibles relate.
+Our operating expenses increased \$337,000 or 2% in the three months ended April 30, 2007 over the three months ended April 30, 2006.
+This increase is principally attributable to increased selling and marketing expenses due to increased staffing and increased commissions due to increased revenues partially offset by a reduction of amortization of intangibles of \$613,000 consistent with the amortization schedules set up at the time of the ODG and Liberate acquisitions for which these intangibles relate.

-For the three months ended April 30, 2007, the Company recorded an income tax provision of \$1.3 million on a loss before tax of \$3.5 million resulting in an effective income tax provision rate of (36.5%).
+For the three months ended April 30, 2007, we recorded an income tax provision of \$1.3 million on a loss before tax of \$3.5 million resulting in an effective income tax provision rate of (36%).
 Of this amount, \$1.1 million is attributable to taxable gains for the On Demand Group's U.K. operation related to the transfer of assets to and reimbursement of previously paid costs from On Demand Deutschland GmbH & Co.
 KG, the German joint venture established in February 2007 with Tele-Munchen Fernseh GmbH & Co.
 Produktionsgesellschaft.
-In addition, the Company exhausted its U.S. tax benefit carry back potential in fiscal year 2007, thus eliminating any recording of U.S. tax benefit for the current year.
-For the three months ended April 30, 2006, the Company recorded an income tax benefit of \$1.2 million at an effective tax rate of 21%.
-The net loss generated in fiscal 2007 will be carried back to recover prior year taxes paid.
+In addition, we exhausted our U.S. tax benefit carry back potential in fiscal 2007, thus eliminating any recording of U.S. tax benefit for the current year.
+For the three months ended April 30, 2006, we recorded an income tax benefit of \$1.2 million at an effective tax rate of 21%.
+The net loss generated in fiscal 2007 has been carried back to recover the remaining prior year taxes paid.

-Our higher revenues, higher operating expenses and tax provision resulted in net loss of \$ 4.5 million or \$0.15 per diluted share in the three months ended April 30, 2007 as compared to a net loss of \$ 4.4 million or \$0.15 per diluted share in the same period in fiscal 2007.
-The net loss and net loss per share for the three months ended April 30, 2007 increased from the amounts reported in our earnings release issued June 6, 2007 by an additional \$853,000 or \$0.03 per share recorded in connection with ODG's German joint venture.
+Our higher revenues, higher operating expenses and tax provision resulted in net loss of \$4.6 million or \$0.16 per diluted share in the three months ended April 30, 2007 as compared to a net loss of \$4.3 million or \$0.15 per diluted share in the same period in fiscal 2007.
+The net loss and net loss per share for the three months ended April 30, 2007 increased from the amounts reported in our earnings release issued June 6, 2007 by an additional \$933,000 or \$0.04 per share recorded in connection with ODG's German joint venture.